Skip to content

 • renegotiating your interest rate.

-If you’re not satisfied with the response you receive, you can complain through the free external dispute resolution scheme run by the Australian Financial Complaints Authority.
+If you’re not satisfied with the response you receive, you can contact the free external dispute resolution scheme run by the Australian Financial Complaints Authority.

 For more information about dealing with debt and other financial matters, visit the Australian Securities and Investments Commission’s consumer website.